-The low-ceilinged room has booths for six along the walls, and tables for eight in the center.
-At all meals, you can choose to dine at any time within the restaurant's operating hours (7:30 to 10 p.m. for dinner).
+The low-ceilinged dining room has booths for six along the walls, and tables for four, six or eight in the center.
+At all meals, you can choose to dine at any time within the restaurant's operating hours.

-Breakfast options include cereal and mueslix, yogurt, fresh fruit, juice, meats and cheeses, an omelet station, toast and spreads, pastries, and hot options (bacon or sausage, potatoes, scrambled eggs, pancakes, crepes or French toast).
+Breakfast options include cereal and muesli, yogurt, fresh fruit, juice, meats and cheeses, an omelet station, toast and spreads, pastries and hot options (bacon or sausage, potatoes, scrambled eggs, pancakes, crepes or French toast).
 Sometimes there are rather curious choices such as hearty chicken dishes and cooked vegetables that wouldn't be out of place at dinner, but that didn't deter some passengers from tucking in.
-Coffee and tea are served once you're seated (tea drinkers, look for the tea menu on each table, which also includes a detailed guide to the optimum steeping times).
+Coffee and tea are served once you're seated.
+(Tea drinkers, look for the extensive tea menu on each table, which also includes a detailed guide to the optimum steeping times).
 The breakfast buffet is available from 8 to 10 a.m. every morning (sometimes from 7:30 a.m. on port days).

-Tropical Bar (Deck 3): The most highly anticipated meal onboard is five o'clock snack (officially referred to as "cocktail hour with hors d'oeuvres").
-Snack consists of cookies, finger sandwiches, fruit and a hot treat (quiches, waffles, chicken fingers) and is served by the Tropical Bar.
+Tropical Bar (Deck 3): The most highly anticipated meal onboard is the five o'clock snack (officially referred to as "cocktail hour with hors d'oeuvres").
+It consists of cookies, finger sandwiches, fruit and a hot treat (quiches, waffles, chicken fingers).
 Although snack is called for 5 p.m., by 4:45 p.m. everyone is peckish after a day in the sun and starts to eye the offerings.
-By the stroke of 5, the Tropical Bar is the site of a minor feeding frenzy.
+By the stroke of 5 p.m., the Tropical Bar is the site of a minor feeding frenzy.